 BOB PINSON RECORDED SOUND COLLECTION

-Virtually spanning the history of recorded sound, the Bob Pinson Recorded Sound Collection embraces 200,000 recorded cylinders and discs including 98% of all pre-World War II country recordings ever made.
+Virtually spanning the history of recorded sound, the Bob Pinson Recorded Sound Collection embraces nearly 200,000 sound recordings including an estimated 98% of all pre-World War II country recordings released commercially.

 Rarities include the only remaining radio transcription disk of the first network radio broadcast of the Grand Ole Opry from 1939.
-The recording is one of the first fifty selected by the National Recording Registry of the Library of Congress as culturally, historically, or aesthetically important to life in the United States.
+This disc is one of the first fifty recordings selected by the National Recording Registry of the Library of Congress as culturally, historically, or aesthetically significant.

 In April 2004, the Museum's recorded sound collection was named in memory of record collector, historian, and longtime staff member, Bob Pinson.
 Pinson, who passed away in 2003 at age sixty-nine, is responsible for amassing the recordings that form the core of the Museum's collection.